-Combat Climate Change
+1 Combat Climate Change

-The world adopted the Paris Agreement at the 21st session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) (COP21) in December 2015, with the goal of keeping the rise in average temperatures well below 2°C compared with pre-industrial levels.
-The global community is now working toward achieving carbon neutrality by 2050.
+The world adopted the Paris Agreement at the 21st session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) (COP21) in December 2015, with the goals of keeping the rise in average temperatures well below 2°C compared with pre-industrial levels as well as of pursuing efforts to limit the temperature increase to 1.5°C. Now that COP26 is over, the global community must accelerate initiatives toward achieving carbon neutrality by 2050.

-Based on our scientific knowledge as well as the SDG concept of "leaving no one behind," Tokio Marine Group has been promoting climate change countermeasures in cooperation with various stakeholders.
+Based on our scientific knowledge as well as the SDG concept of "leaving no one behind," Tokio Marine Group has been promoting climate change countermeasures in cooperation with various stakeholders from the dual aspects of mitigation and adaptation.